 But the symptoms may appear when the baby has grown into an adolescent or adult.

 While your lactase levels decline as you age, your body’s difficulty in digesting lactose becomes more apparent, leading some to believe that they are suddenly lactose intolerant.
 The LCT gene which instructs your body to produce lactase becomes less active over the years.
 Half of the population is estimated to have a weakened capacity for lactose digestion after infancy.

-Reaching a diagnosis of lactose intolerance can be tricky, primarily because its symptoms are similar to that of other digestive conditions.
+Reaching a diagnosis of lactose intolerance can be tricky, primarily because its symptoms are similar to that of other food intolerances and digestive conditions.
 Abdominal pain, bloating, diarrhoea and gas are symptoms of lactose intolerance as well as irritable bowel syndrome (IBS), while nausea and vomiting are shared by lactose intolerance and gastroesophageal reflux disease (GERD).